 Tuition per credit hour: $300 (in state); $499 (out of state)

 The University of Maryland Global Campus now offers 90+ degrees including a growing number of B.A. and B.S. programs (30+).
-Programs include many in the IT/Computer Science category including Bachelor of Science programs in:
+Programs include many in the IT/Computer Science category.
+For example, Bachelor of Science programs are available in:

 - Computer Networks and Cybersecurity